-Time: On the assigned appointment, on Thursday 4th and Friday 5th.
+Time: On the assigned appointment, on Thursday 10th and Friday 11th.

-Location: Casino Suboficiales y Gendarmes Escuadrón 33- Corner Tte.
+Location: Casino de Suboficiales de Gendarmería Nacional - Corner Tte.
 Gral.
 Roca St. and Rivadavia St.

-- ▶ Requirements:
+- Requirements:

 - Statement of the appointment for Bag Reception, it might be on your cellphone and not necessarily printed.

 - Bracelet with barcode to be scanned

 - Drop-bags, maximum weight 3 kilos per bag.

-IMPORTANT: At Bag reception, each runner will get a SLIP, which you must keep to get your bags back on Sunday 7th, from 11:00 am to 6:00 pm. at Lácar Club, 599 Rivadavia St.
+IMPORTANT: At Bag reception, each runner will get a SLIP, which you must keep to get your bags back on Sunday 13th, from 09:30 am to 6:00 pm. at Lácar Club, 599 Rivadavia St.